 This subclause defines a procedure for determining base IRIs for resolving relative references within parts in packages.

-Note: Section 5.1 of RFC 3986 provides four ways for establishing base IRIs for resolving relative references.
-The procedure in this subclause provides the second way (5.1.2) dedicated to OPC packages.
+[Note: Section 5.1 of RFC 3986 provides four general methods, in order of precedence, for establishing base IRIs for resolving relative references.
+The procedure in this subclause provides an OPC-specific method corresponding to the second general method (§5.1.2 Base URI from the Encapsulating Entity). end note]

-Note: Base IRIs determined by the procedure in this subclause may be overridden by ways 3 or 4 in RFC 3986.
+[Note: Base IRIs determined by the procedure in this subclause may be overridden by ways 3 or 4 in RFC 3986. end note]

 The base IRI to use with a relative reference depends on where that reference occurs within the package.
 There are three possible cases: